vassildi7/simLFC/README.md

 2. With Integral secondary control

 # How to run the simulator
-Clone the repository to your local device.
+Clone the repository to your local device. \n
 Open in terminal and run python main.py

 # Parameter tuning
-Change attributes in config.py file
+Change attributes in config.py file. \n
 Edit disturbance in main.py file